drobati/dotfiles/README.md

 ssh-keygen -t rsa
 ```

-Add SSH key to github
+# gh (github cli)

+Auth `gh`, during this we will use id_rsa.pub as our key.
 ```
-cat ~/.ssh/id_rsa.pub | gh ssh-key add -t "Your Key Title"
+gh auth login
+gh auth refresh -s admin:gpg_key # to add and delete
 ```

 # gpg

 ### setup
-First, setup TTY to show agent, or if you want TTY you can install `pinentry`
+First, setup no-tty to show agent, or if you want TTY you can install `pinentry`
 ```
+gpg --full-generate-key
 vim ~/.gnupg/gpg.conf
 ```